Rat care guide

 A good cage idea should still work when you are cleaning, feeding and checking the rats every day.
 These layouts keep the visual theme useful.

-One stable hide, one climb route, one feeding point and one enrichment piece gives you a clear base to build from.
+One stable hide, one climb guide, one feeding point and one enrichment piece gives you a clear base to build from.

-Use shelves and ledges to create several routes, then place hides where the rats naturally pause.
+Use shelves and ledges to create several guides, then place hides where the rats naturally pause.

 Choose a strong visual centrepiece first, then keep the supporting pieces simpler so the cage does not feel cluttered.